Radiative corrections in nucleon time-like form factors measurements: Total Radiative corrections and Numerical Results.

+If only the final state radiation contributes, the value of $\delta$ is independent of the positron angle in the C.M. system.
+In contrast, when the initial and final state radiations are taken into account, we notice large differences in the value of the correction factor $ \delta $ at backward and forward positron angles (Figs:7,8).
+The main reason for this effect is the interference term.
+Let us emphasize the practically independent correction factor $ \delta$ with the model used for the electromagnetic form factors.

-The corrected cross section is displayed for comparison with the Born cross section in Fig. 6.
-The different curves are obtained with one model [24] for the form factors.
-Of course the normalisation of these cross sections depend on the model assumption.
-One can also remark the asymmetry of the black line due to charge-odd term when the the initial state radiation at the hadron vertex is included.
+The corrected cross section is displayed for comparison with the Born cross section in Fig. 9.
+The different curves are obtained using the model 1 for the form factors.
+Of course the normalisation of these cross sections depend on the model assumptions.
+One can also remark the asymmetry of the black line due to the charge-odd term when the the initial state radiation at the hadron vertex is included.
 The measurement of this asymmetry term included in the angular distribution seems to be a difficult task.
-Fig. 7 shows the ratio of the correction factors, reflecting the importance of the initial state radiation versus final state radiation.

 The total radiative correction have an important symmetry that is worth to mention.
 The values of $\delta$ are the corrections to the angular distribution of the positron $(e^+)$.
 The corresponding distribution of the electron $(e^-)$ is obtained by replacing ($\theta$) by ($\pi -\theta$) in order to respect the C-charge symmetry.
 We have checked numerically that the total radiative correction reads :